Andrea-Klost/Space-Shmup/README.md

 or download a build from the [releases](https://github.com/Andrea-Klost/Space-Shmup/releases) page.

-Note: If played via the Github Pages link, you may need to adjust your browsers zoom to see the entire screen.
+Note: If played via the Github Pages link, you may need to adjust your browser's zoom to see the entire screen.

 ## Controls